Have you ever asked yourself why you can go online with your laptop in one room but not in another?

-The application can display the coverage on a grid or, if available, a map of the neighborhood.
+The application displays the coverage on a grid or, if available, a map of the neighborhood.
 The application supports various image formats that can be loaded so that the coverage is displayed directly on the map which improves identification a lot.

 The application itself detects Wi-Fi networks automatically and displays them on the map or grid.
 It is possible to list the networks based on signal, channel, SSID, Mac address or security settings.